 When you have that clarity it’s easier to avoid procrastination.
 If you don’t prioritise your most important work it’s easy to waste huge amounts of time procrastinating rather than taking action.

 When you are clearer and more focused on your goals and your biggest priorities it becomes easier to overcome procrastination.

 6. Focus on your most important work

-Prioritisation helps you focus on your most important tasks by making them the highest priority during your work day.
-The most productive use of time is when you prioritise the tasks, opportunities and people that matter.
+Prioritisation helps you focus on your most important tasks by making them the highest priority during your workday.
+The most productive use of time is to prioritise the tasks, opportunities, and people that matter.

 Instead of trying to do everything, effective prioritisation at work will help you focus your time on only a small number of productive activities.
 This laser focus only comes from prioritising your workload and ensuring your time and energy is invested in your most important work.

 There are many benefits of prioritising workload.
 From lowering stress to increasing productivity, prioritising your work will help you achieve bigger and better results in less time.

 Prioritisation helps you get more time back, increases motivation, and amplifies your focus.
 Use these 6 simple benefits of prioritising your workload to help you work smarter, nor harder today.

 Now I’d love to hear from you.

-What’s the number one benefit you’ve experienced of prioritising your workload?
+What’s your number one tip for prioritising your workload?

 Let me know in the comments.

 About the Author

-Mark Pettit is a time management coach based in Colchester, Essex, UK.
-He is the Founder of time management coaching company Lucemi Consulting.
-Mark provides time management coaching programs to entrepreneurs and small business owners in Colchester, London, Essex, Suffolk and throughout the UK.
+Mark Pettit is a time management coach and accountability coach based in Colchester, Essex, UK.
+He provides time management coaching programs and accountability coaching programs to business owners and entrepreneurs in the UK, US and Canada.